Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives: Hardware

 In a typical ANN layer, core computation consists of summing $\Nsrc$ weighted inputs, followed by a non-linear activation function.
 This activation often includes clamping to constrain output values to a defined range(e.g., [0,1]).
 The computational energy for ANNs, $\Eannc$, can thus be expressed as:

-where $\Emac$ is the energy per MAC operation, and $\Ecmp$ is the energy per comparison for clamping.
+where $\Emac$ is the energy per MAC operation, and $\Ecmp$ is the energy per comparison and clamping.
 Due to the sparsity, only $(1-\Egamma)$ computations are necessary after skipping the zero activations.

-For SNNs employing Integrate-and-Fire (IF) neuron models, MACs are replaced by additions (accumulations).
-The core computational energy for SNNs, $\Esnnc$, is given by:
+For SNNs employing Integrate-and-Fire neuron models, MACs are replaced by additions (accumulations). \revisev{We additionally account for one local membrane-state read and one local membrane-state write per output neuron at every timestep.} The core computational energy for SNNs, $\Esnnc$, is given by:

-Here, $\Et$ is the number of timesteps, $\Es$ is the average spike rate, $\Eacc$ is the energy for an accumulation, and $\Esub$ is the energy for a subtraction (e.g., for membrane potential update after firing).
+Here, $\Et$ is the number of timesteps, $\Es$ is the average spike rate, $\Eacc$ is the energy for an accumulation, and $\Esub$ is the energy for a subtraction, representing the membrane potential update after firing.